-The Christchurch Documentary Project is a collaboration between Christchurch City Libraries and the University of Canterbury School of Fine Arts to create a documentary photographic record of communities across our city.
-Each year, photography students from the School of Fine Arts photograph the people and physical and social environment of a community, building an archive of contemporary images for generations to come.
+The Christchurch Documentary Project was a collaboration between Christchurch City Libraries and the University of Canterbury School of Fine Arts over 5 years to create a documentary photographic record of communities across our city.
+Each year, photography students from the School of Fine Arts photographed the people and physical and social environment of a community, building an archive of contemporary images for generations to come.

 2019: Woolston